Denmark sees initial signs that dire omicron surge can be avoided

 Denmark’s detailed, nationwide program for coronavirus testing and analysis gives its scientists a trove of real-time data about the pandemic.
 Because of that — and because it was one of the first countries outside of Africa to witness omicron’s explosive potential — it has turned into a European bellwether for what to expect with the omicron variant.

-And over the last week, the country has fared better than it was expecting.
+Over the last week, the country has fared better than it was expecting.
 After surging to record-breaking levels, the number of daily cases has stabilized.
 Officials recorded 12,500 cases on Thursday, compared to 11,000 late last week.

 More important, hospitalizations have come in — so far — on the very low end of what was projected.
-A week ago, Denmark’s government science institute was said daily new coronavirus hospital admissions could range between 120 and 250 patients by Christmas Eve.
+A week ago, Denmark’s government science institute said daily new coronavirus hospital admissions could range between 120 and 250 patients by Christmas Eve.
 In recent days, daily admissions have hung around 125.

 “That is quite promising,” Grove Krause said.